Maslov $S^{1}$ Bundles and Maslov Data: Introduction

-In the general case where $(M,\omega)$ is a symplectic manifold, the Lagrangian Grassmannian will be replaced by the bundle of Lagrangian planes $\Lambda_{pl}$, which consists of all the Lagrangian subspaces of the tangent spaces of $M$ \cite{contreras2003asymptotic,butler2009maslov}.
-Namely:
+Maslov indices are defined in \cite{Maslov1972} and further analyzed in \cite{Arnold1967a} in the phase space $(\mathbb{R}^{2n}, \sum_j dx_j\wedge dy_j$).
+In the case of a general symplectic manifold $(M,\omega)$, the Lagrangian Grassmannian is replaced by the bundle of Lagrangian planes $\Lambda_{pl}$, which consists of all the Lagrangian subspaces of the tangent spaces of $M$, namely,

-A Maslov cycle $\mathbb{\mathfrak{M}}$ consists of all the Lagrangian spaces that have nontrivial intersection with a Lagrangian subbundle $\mathfrak{L}$, and the Maslov index of a loop in $\Lambda_{pl}$ is then defined in the same spirit as the number of intersections with $\mathbb{\mathfrak{M}}$.
+see \cite{Butler2009, Contreras2003}.
+In this context, a Maslov cycle $\mathfrak{M}$ consists of all the Lagrangian spaces that have nontrivial intersection with a Lagrangian subbundle $\mathfrak{L}$, and the Maslov index of a loop in $\Lambda_{pl}$ is then defined, in the same manner as in \cite{Arnold1967a}, as the number of intersections with $\mathfrak{M}$.